 English language requirements

-Applicants whose first language is not English will be required to demonstrate evidence of proficiency in English Language with an IELTS score of 6.5 in the academic test, with minimum score of 6.0 in all four language competences (listening, reading, speaking and writing).
+Applicants whose first language is not English will be required to demonstrate evidence of proficiency in English Language with one of the following:

 Fees and funding